Skip Navigation

 (“How well did we do it?”)

-• Percent of Baby Friendly policy promotion materials that are evidence-based and aligned with current guidelines.
-(Assesses the quality and validity of policy promotion content.)
+• Percent of Baby-Friendly policy promotion materials that are evidence-based and aligned with current guidelines.
+(Assesses the quality and validity of policy promotion content) Percent of hospitals receiving intensive technical assistance for Baby-Friendly policy implementation.
+(Measures the level of support provided to facilitate successful adoption)

 Quadrant 3: